Cheap home improvements that actually cut bills

 Some home improvements pay for themselves quickly.
 Others are money pits.
-Here is what is worth doing yourself and what needs proper investment.
+This guide explains what is worth doing yourself and what needs proper investment.

-Home improvements range from free tweaks to major investments.
-Some genuinely save money; others are marketed as savings but barely move the needle.
-This is what works and what doesn’t.
+Home improvements run the full gamut from basically-free tweaks through to serious investments.
+Some genuinely save you money, and others are heavily marketed as savings but barely make a dent in your bills.
+Here’s what actually works.

-Cold air leaking in means your heating works harder.
-Sealing gaps is cheap and effective.
+When cold air leaks in, your heating has to work harder.
+Sealing the gaps is cheap and surprisingly effective.

 | Area | DIY Fix | Cost | Annual Saving |